microsoft/YamUI/src/components/Text/Text.md

 ### Notes for use

 `Text` is an inline element.
 Note that inline elements cannot set a smaller line-height than what is set or inherited by the nearest block-level parent element.
-For this reason, it is generally best to set a font size on a parent block-level element (`<Block textSize={TextSize.LARGE}>`) rather than on individual `Text` components.
+For this reason, it is generally best to set a `textSize` on a parent `Block` component rather than on individual `Text` components.

 ### Examples